CoWsysNoot/virtualWiFiinterface/README.md

     sudo ./virtualWiFiinterface.sh
     ```

-6. Follow the on-screen instructions to select a Wi-Fi interface or remove existing virtual interfaces.
+6. Follow instructions to select a Wi-Fi interface or remove all existing virtual interfaces.

 ## Script Operation